callum1h3/SteamVR-Unity-Integration/README.md

 - SteamVR is booting up with a error message: This is because theres a error in the driver.
 What I used to debug is a log system to write to a file but you will have to manually go around deleting your code to find the issue.

 ## Extra
+- This project is half taken from https://github.com/r57zone/OpenVR-driver-for-DIY.
+Please see his project for the original project files.
+All what I did is modify the driver and interface it into Unity.
 - If you have any issues about the project just leave a issue in github, I will be waiting :)

 ## To Do